 Layer Manager and Layer Concept

-The new layer concept in Cinema 4D R10 helps you to easily manage complex scenes, such as imported CAD files which often contain thousands of polygon objects.
+The layer concept helps you to easily manage complex scenes, such as imported CAD files which often contain thousands of polygon objects.

 So what are layers?
 Layers are nothing other than groups of scene items that can be controlled together.

 For example, with a single mouse click you can make all objects in a layer:

 You can quickly and easily tell layers apart by assigning a custom color to each layer.
 The layer colors also appear in the Object Manager, timeline and Material Manager to indicate which scene items are on which layers.

 You can assign layers to items via Drag & drop.
 The most popular way is to open the Layer Manager (main menu:

 You can also drag layers directly onto objects in the viewport.

 You can also assign an item's layer color to child items or surrounding items by painting with the mouse button held down.

 There are various other ways in which you can assign layers.
 These mostly make sense when you want to assign many items to a layer: